The Pharcyde: 1995–1997: Labcabincalifornia

-In July 1996, the group appeared on a B-side Marshall Arts remix of the Sublime song "Doin' Time" in 1997 on the deluxe version of the album Sublime.
-In November 1996, the group appeared with the song "Gotcha Lookin" on the album NFL Jams.
+In November 1996, the group appeared with the song "Gotcha Lookin" on the album NFL Jams, which was featured with wide receiver Raghib "Rocket" Ismail.

 Problems grew between Fatlip and the other members, especially Slimkid3, after this album resulting in his leaving the group in 1997.
-Him leaving the group also had something to do with his frequent drug use and erratic behaviour, alongside the fact that he wanted to spend time in the studio over performing.
+His leaving the group also had something to do with his frequent drug use and erratic behaviour, alongside the fact that he wanted to spend time in the studio over performing.
 In the documentary Cydeways: The Best of the Pharcyde, while the group is performing in shows they still offer their support to Fatlip, telling the crowd that if they support Fatlip on his solo career, then they support the Pharcyde and vice versa.